Abstract impressionist painter Julien Léger

 After the wedding, we flew to New Caledonia in the south west pacific where I began a motivating journey.
 I explored and developed both the artistic and architecture distinctiveness of my chosen career path.
 In March of 2006 while living in the countryside of the Caledonia jungle, we found out that my wife was pregnant with our first child and decided to return to an urban life in Vancouver Canada.

 Since we arrived, my creativity, both in architecture and painting has never been so high.
-Working out of my studio on Antique Alley, where the environment is an organized jumble of furniture, collectables, and curiosities from all eras, I cast my pieces in a storefront setting.
+Working out of my studio in Vancouver, I cast my pieces in a storefront setting.
 My audience captures an invisible instant, a moment where the chaos organizes itself before their eyes.

 I have painted these pieces for the pleasure of your senses.